haolingdong-msft/working-docs/cadl/multi-content-type.md

 ### Open Questions

 - Currently we consider `@overload` as methods with the same.
 Another choice is we generate methods with different names: `uploadString`, `uploadBytes`, `uploadStringOrResource`, if with different names, overload operations are similar to general operations except the route is the same.
-Do we agree on considering `@overload` as methods with the same?
+Do we agree on considering `@overload` as methods with the same name?
 - In the above example, we don't have conveniece method for `Resource` type.
 If user wants to send request with content type as "application/json", since he/she does not define overload method for it, he/she needs to use the protocol method to send the request.
 Do we need to generate convenient method for content types that does not define overload methods?
 - What if overload methods have same signature from Java code perspective? shall we use different name? e.g.
 ```ts